yonatankarp/yonatankarp.com/clbahtm6c002y08ml85qn2m55.md

 }
 ```

-Now let’s use our class and add it to a `HashMap`:
+Now, let's use our class and add it to a `HashMap`:

 ```java
 Map<IntWrapper, String> map = new HashMap<>();